 Home

-Sketch of nanoparticles aggregating into a branches network.
-This is an example of a hierarchical structure, as is has characteristic dimensions at different length scales, including the nanoparticle diameter, the overall size of the aggregate, and the dimensionality of the branched network.
+Sketch of nanoparticles aggregating into a branched network.
+This is an example of a hierarchical structure, as it has characteristic dimensions at different length scales, including the nanoparticle diameter, the overall size of the aggregate, and the dimensionality of the branched network.
 Figure reproduced from (Anitas, 2019).

 Before you start

-- Download and install SasView (on MacOS: you need to install Xcode first)
+- Download and install the latest version of SasView (on MacOS: you need to install Xcode first)

-- Knowledge of Guinier and radius of gyration, $R_g$.
-See the Primary data analysis tutorial.
+- Knowledge of Guinier regions and radius of gyration, $R_g$ is necessary.
+See, e.g., the Primary data analysis tutorial.

 - You should also be familiar with basic fitting in SasView.
 See the Spheres tutorial.